browserengineering/book/book/embeds.md

 Now, as you might recall from [Chapter 13](animations.md), scrolling happens both inside `Browser` and inside `Tab`, to reduce latency.
-That was already quite complicated, so to keep things simple, we won't do this for scrolling iframes.
+That was already quite complicated, so to keep things simple, we won't do this for non-root iframes.
 To support this, we'll need a new commit parameter so the browser thread knows whether to do scrolling:

 ``` {.python}
 class CommitData: